pederlh/FYS4411/Project1/readme.md

 - Estimate the one body density of N-particle systems
 - Perform gradient descent on the variational parameter alpha of the trial wave function

+### Structure
+The main structure of our code lies in the two classes `Solver.cpp` and `Psi.cpp`.
+The first contains methods for VMC calculations, gradient descent and Metropolis sampling.
+The second contains functions for the trial wave function, calculation of local energy and methods for evaluating the positions of the particle and the quantum force acting on them.
+The `main.cpp` file is there to create instances of the Solver class and write results to file.
+In the scripts folder there are Python files used to generate data and plots found in the report linked at the top.

 ### Running instructions
 Instruction to produce new data and/or results for the tasks listed in the problem set are as follows.
-The `main.cpp` file is organized to take 7-9 input arguments so when running the makefile one has to specify at least the first seven
+The `main.cpp` file is organized to take 7-9 input arguments to initiate the class `Solver.cpp`, so when running the makefile one has to specify at least the first seven
 - `N` number of particles :  integer > 0
 -  `D` dimentions : either 1, 2 or 3
 - `MC` number of Monte Carlo cycles : integer > 0